VenitStudios/AmbientCG/README.md

 # Developer Notes

   - Substance Materials **DO NOT** download properly, they are ignored by the material browser.
 This may change later on.
+  - You can Change the Download Path in Project Settings under "ambientcg/download_path"

 # Easy to Search and Download PBR Surfaces